2024 Miami Hurricanes Guide to What's New in College Football

-It's year three of the Mario Cristobal era, and Miami Hurricanes fans and beginning to get antsy.
-It's been more than two decades since they've been in the national title picture, with the last national championship in 2001.
-That's an eternity in college football, and the pressure is mounting under the head coach even though he's an alum.
+Can he do something similar this season?
+Don't bet against O'Brien as the Eagles have 17 returning starters.

-So there's optimism, but it's cautious optimism as Miami is coming off a 7-6 season and the coach is 12-13 overall.
-That the Hurricanes haven't been able to make a more significant move when the ACC seems to be kind of down as a conference hasn't helped, but the schedule is more favorable this season as it avoids Clemson during the regular season and gets Florida State at home.
+So there's optimism, albeit cautious optimism, as Boston College hasn't finished in the AP Top 25 since 2007.
+While having a veteran group is often a major advantage during any season, it may be especially important this fall due to the changes in college football.
+As a general rule, the more craziness, the more coaches want veterans leading the way for how to deal with things.

-Of course, the Seminoles opened the season last weekend with a high-profile loss against Georgia Tech in Dublin, which some believe was a strong sign that we're on for a crazy regular season and wide open conference.
-Maybe we are.
-Overall, though, there's a lot for everyone to get accustomed to, and on numerous levels.
+Already the ACC is off to an unusual start as Florida State, Boston College's opponent on Labor Day, opened the season last weekend with a high-profile loss against Georgia Tech in Dublin, Ireland.
+Many took it as a strong sign that we're in for a crazy regular season and wide open conference, if not more.
+It could be one of those years in which every league will be unpredictable and surprising.

 Welcome to the longest season in college football history, starting earlier and ending later, with plenty to fill in between.
 Here's a primer to get you through the changes minus all the player movement through the transfer portal: